revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 > option b)
 <details><summary> <b>Explanation</b> </summary>

-> Derived class called its own method path() so, statement inside path() method is executed and hence we got the output as "60 km away from NY".
+> Derived class called its own method path() so, statement inside path() method is executed.Hence, we got the output as "60 km away from NY".
   </details>
 </details>